 - A private computer company might choose to reject some submissions to its app store based on company values.

-- A technology company might choose to not source its parts from China in view of its suppression of Falun Gong and Christianity and dismissiveness toward LGBT concerns.
+- A technology company might choose to not source its parts from China in view of its suppression of Falun Gong and Christianity or its dismissiveness toward LGBT concerns.

 - A freelance web designer might choose to not build a website for a local televangelist whom she thinks is misusing funds raised.

 - A scientologist church might decline to rent their meeting space to the local psychologist meet-up.

 - An actor might choose not to play a part after seeing the script because of moral qualms about what is involved in the role.